jovotech/learn-jovo/news/2020-06-26-jovo-support-sponsoring/README.md

 ![Jovo Open Collective Overview](./img/jovo-collective-screenshot.jpg "Support and Sponsor Jovo on Open Collective")

-And we're happy that were already being supported by well respected companies and individuals in the voice-first industry:
+And we're happy that we're already being supported by well respected companies and individuals in the voice-first industry:

 ![Jovo Financial Contributors](./img/jovo-financial-contributors.jpg "Individuals and Companies that contributed to the Jovo Framework Collective")